 - Confidence in your ability to swim, though you’ll always have your tube.

-- To be over the age of 12 (even if accompanied by an adult).
+- Over the age of 12 (even if accompanied by an adult).

-- To be comfortable in a cave.
+- Be comfortable in a cave.
 If you’re claustrophobic, this probably isn’t for you.
 Same for if you’re afraid of worms that glow.
 And I won’t lie to you, there are eels in the water, but they mind their own business.

 - A swimsuit.
 Something comfortable for under your wet suit.